Health and Safety Policy

 - litter is to be placed in the designated bins only or taken away with you;

-- no dogs except resident dogs are allowed at Athena.
+- no dogs except resident dogs are allowed at Athena Herd CIC.
 Please do not touch or permit anyone else to touch/open up the dog area of the resident dogs.

-- is not generally permitted at Athena Herd;
+- is not generally permitted at Athena Herd CIC;

 - please ask if you do wish to take photographs;

-- please respect the Athena Herd brand which belongs to Athena, other participants of events, and individuals;
+- please respect the Athena Herd CIC brand which belongs to Athena Herd CIC, other participants of events, and individuals;

-- photographs that are taken with the consent of Athena Herd must make reference to respectively the Athena Herd and/or Athena Herd team and herd;
+- photographs that are taken with consent of the Athena Herd CIC and/or of Athena Herd CIC herd of horses must always make reference to respectively Athena Herd CIC and/or the Athena Herd of horses;

-- visitors to Athena Herd expressly agree to Athena Herd taking photographs and putting photographs of the event on the Athena Herd Website, what’s app group, facebook page/promotional facebook adverts, Instagram, twitter and general advertising.
+- Visitors to Athena Herd CIC expressly agree to Athena Herd CIC taking photographs and putting photographs of the event on the Athena Herd CIC website, what’s app group, facebook page/promotional facebook adverts, Instagram, twitter and any general advertising.

-All accidents and near misses immediately must be notified to Athena Herd and reported in the Accident and Incident Book and signed as required.
-This is an important document and must be retained in the Office even if it has been replaced by a new book.
+All accidents and near misses immediately must be notified to Athena Herd CIC and reported in the Accident and Incident Book and signed as required.
+This is an important document and must be retained in the Athena Herd CIC Office even if it has been replaced by a new book.
 Serious incidents must be reported in accordance with RIDDOR.